PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: NIR properties of ONC disks

+A linear trend between the disk radius and projected distance has already been observed for the ONC, notably with the Atacama large millimeter array (ALMA) in dust continuum emission at 850~\textmu{}m on a sample of 104 disks \citep[][cf. Fig.~\ref{fig:measure_vs_dist}\textbf{A}]{eisner_protoplanetary_2018}.
 To follow up on the comparison of disk radii as observed with JWST and ALMA, we present in Fig.~\ref{fig:radius_ALMA_JWST} {the disk radii obtained from the NIRCam images and their associated radii obtained from ALMA observations at 850~\textmu{}m.
 The ALMA values of 203-506 and 114-426 are from \citet{berne_far-ultravioletdriven_2024, bally_2015_114-426}, respectively.
 The other ALMA values are from \citet{eisner_protoplanetary_2018}.
-The NIRCam derived disk radii are systematically smaller than the ALMA derived disk radii for these sources.} Fig.~\ref{fig:CDF_radius} shows the cumulative distribution function of disk radii measured from the NIRCam images as well as those obtained by \citet{eisner_protoplanetary_2018} from ALMA data.
+The NIRCam derived disk radii are systematically larger than the ALMA derived disk radii for these sources.} Fig.~\ref{fig:CDF_radius} shows the cumulative distribution function of disk radii measured from the NIRCam images as well as those obtained by \citet{eisner_protoplanetary_2018} from ALMA data.
 The CDF obtained with NIRCam images indicates a mean radius for the disks of $\approx$50~au whereas the mean radius with ALMA is $\approx$25~au.
-Statistically, disks thus appear two times smaller when observed at sub-millimeter wavelengths than at near-IR wavelengths.
+Statistically, disks thus appear two times smaller when observed at submillimeter wavelengths than at near-IR wavelengths.
 This is also illustrated Fig.~\ref{fig:measure_vs_dist}\textbf{A}, where the obtained relation provides systematically smaller disks. \citet{vicente_size_2005} estimated the radius of 149 disks in the ONC with HST's Wide Field Channel of the Advanced Camera for Surveys, in the visible.
 Their CDF follows closely that of the NIRCam CDF.
 In summary, disk as seen by JWST appear the same size when seen by HST, but are twice as small when seen by ALMA.
 This can be interpreted as evidence of dust radial segregation in disks.
 The pebble-sized grains, traced by the continuum at 850~\textmu{}m with ALMA, are concentrated in the innermost part of the disks because of the faster radial drift of large grains \citep[see review by][]{birnstiel2024_review}.
-The micrometer-sized grains, that are seen in absorption in the near-IR by NIRCam, remain more spatially extended \citep[e.g.][]{Andrews_2020}.
+The micrometer-sized grains that are seen in absorption in the near-IR by NIRCam remain more spatially extended \citep[e.g.,][]{Andrews_2020}.
 Evidence of this process has already been observed in some sources in the ONC, such as 114-426 \citep{bally_2015_114-426, Ballering_2025_114-426} with NIRCam or 197-427 \citep{mann_submillimeter_2010} in Sub-Millimeter Array (SMA) data.